atomjoy/docker-examples/laravel-nginx-php-mysql-multiple/README.md

-# Nginx and Php-fpm with Laravel on Docker
+# Nginx and Php-fpm with Laravel on Docker (multiple services in one container)

 Running nginx and php-fpm processes in the same Debian container with Laravel (mysql, mariadb, sqlite).
 How to run multiple services in one docker container.